-Right after graduating from college, I was absorbed at St. Paul as a Basic Education Unit teacher.
-I was assigned in the Secondary department after a year, and I was given the opportunity to be the school paper adviser of the primary department’s publication, “The Paulinette.”
-I was assigned to teach Grade 6 students.
+Right after graduating from college, I was hired by St. Paul as a Basic Education Unit teacher.
+I was assigned to the secondary department after a year, and I was given the opportunity to be the school paper adviser for the primary department’s publication, “The Paulinette.”
+I was assigned to teach grade 6 students.
 I taught at St. Paul for four years.
-While pursuing my postgraduate degrees, I taught in the primary, secondary, and tertiary levels at the same time.
+While pursuing my postgraduate degrees, I taught the primary, secondary, and tertiary levels at the same time.

 How did you choose to teach in Dubai and how did you get your job?